-Commissions: In commission plans, the total compensation amount will vary based on individual sales rep performance.
-Sales teams are presented with a percentage (e.g., 6% of sales revenue), which they will earn for every sale they make.
+In commission plans, the total compensation amount will vary based on individual sales rep performance.
+Commission pay rates dictate how reps earn their compensation.
+Reps earn commission as a percentage (e.g., 6% of sales revenue) for every sale they make.

 What Determines Compensation

-Choosing the Best Compensation Structure
+Bonus vs. Commission: Choosing the Best Pay Structure

 The fact of the matter is different businesses need different compensation plans.
 Before putting together your incentive strategy, you should first ask yourself the following questions:

 - What do we expect from sales teams in terms of performance (i.e., quota, revenue, etc.)?